jtamames/SqueezeMeta/README.md

 `/path/to/SqueezeMeta/scripts/preparing_databases/download_databases.pl /download/path`

-, where `<datapath>` is the destination folder.
+, where `/download/path` is the destination folder.
 This is the recommended option.

 Alternatively, the script *make_databases.pl* can be run to download from source and format the latest version of the databases.